 For your convenience, the following tool summarizes the recommendations in the Final Report:

-In addition, the research material referenced in the Final Report is currently available, in English, by contacting FSCO at firstname.lastname@example.org.
-This material will also be posted in both English and French on the website as soon as the French translation is available.
+In addition, the research material referenced in the Final Report is currently available by contacting FSCO at firstname.lastname@example.org.

 In the Superintendent’s report on the Five Year Review released in 2009, a recommendation was made to develop a treatment protocol for minor injuries that reflects current scientific and medical literature.
 This recommendation was accepted by the government and confirmed in the 2012 Ontario Budget, which acknowledged that newer scientific and evidence-based approaches can be applied to the treatment of minor injuries resulting from automobile accidents.